iamsayedanowar/ResumeGEN/README.md

 # ResumeGEN

-This is a Django project for creating and managing resumes.
-Users can sign up, fill in their details, and generate a professional resume in PDF format.
+A Django app for creating resumes.
+Users can sign up, fill in their details, and generate professional resumes in PDF format.

 ## Setup Instructions